US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 “President Petro has allowed drug cartels to flourish and refused to stop this activity.”

-Petro, a prolific social media user, quickly shot back that the Treasury’s decision was the culmination of long-standing Republican threats, including from US Senator Bernie Moreno, a critic of his presidency.
+Petro, a prolific social media user, quickly shot back that the Treasury’s decision was the culmination of longstanding Republican threats, including from US Senator Bernie Moreno, a critic of his presidency.

 “Bernie Moreno’s threat has indeed been fulfilled,” Petro wrote on the social media platform X. “My wife, my children, and I have been placed on the OFAC [Office of Foreign Assets Control] list.”